 Please note that attempts were made to accommodate submission of your abstracts prepared for the general ISMRM meeting by matching the guidelines as close as possible.
 Due to major changes in their submission system in the past few years, we are unable to exactly match these guidelines.

-Example abstract including format guidelines: example abstract
+Example abstract including format guidelines: open pdf

 - The uploaded abstract file name should be “Firstname_LastName” of the first author.

 Do not include spaces in the abstract name as this will cause an error during the submission process.

 - Margins: Please follow the margins that are already in the template.

 - Fonts: Please use Times New Roman with minimal font size 8 pt (fonts for figure legends should also not be smaller than 8 pt).

 - The text should be formatted in one column across the page.

 - Figures (includes tables): Please do not exceed the maximum of 5 figures per abstract, and ensure that all figures fit onto one page (page 3 of the template).
 Figure legends must not exceed 500 characters per figure.